Donors and fundraising events

 By then, SCHS had established a volunteer board, which included local business people and those who had worked with non-profits who had expertise in attracting donors and writing successful grant applications.

-Over the years, the Society has had many capable volunteer treasurers, including Heather Blackwood, John Clayton, Phyllis Keller, Jean Rice, Kerry Eldred, and more.
+Over the years, the Society has had many capable volunteer treasurers, including Heather Blackwood, John Clayton, Phyllis Keller, Jean Rice, Julie Astalnok, and more.

 Some board members looked longingly at other communities such as Langley and Chilliwack, which each had a 10-bed facility, said Rice, then a SCHS board member, who began as a hospice volunteer in 2001.
 These Lower Mainland hospice facilities receive ongoing monies from the Fraser Health Authority.
 Some representatives of the Fraser Health Authority even sit on the board of the Chilliwack hospice.